 Q. How do I maintain my cutting mat?

 Store the flattened cutting mat away from extreme temperatures and sunlight.
 Don’t roll it up for storage.
-Clean the cutting mat occasionally with mild dish-washing soap and water, and dry it using a lint-free cloth.
+Clean the cutting mat occasionally with mild dish soap and water, and dry it using a lint-free cloth.

 Q. How long do cutting mats last?